 Login & User access control

-This is a simple thing organisations can implement either with Single-Sign-On and/or multi-factor authentication.
+This is a simple thing organization can implement either with Single-Sign-On and/or multi-factor authentication.
 Multi-factor authentication (MFA) is a method of authentication that requires the use of more than one verification method and adds a critical second layer of security to user logins.
 A user is only granted access after successfully passing all authentication phases.
-The different factors are based off of different things as opposed to a simple password which bears some vulnerability.
+The different factors are based on different things as opposed to a simple password which bears some vulnerability.
 The first authentication phase is based on knowledge.
-A person needs to know their user name and password and this can also be initiated through single-sign on with corporate credentials for a further security increase.
+A person needs to know their user name and password and this can also be initiated through single-sign-on with corporate credentials for a further security increase.
 The second authentication phase is based on possession.
 A person must possess and have access to a mobile phone to for example receive a code per text message or a phone call to double authenticate the log-in.

 One of the potential downsides to multi-factor authentication is that it adds one extra step in the process.
 And I can admit myself, every time I am going through the process of logging into our internal tools, I am sometimes a bit impatient while waiting for the text message.
 But it's a small trade-off for security.
-Especially since single-sign on also adds convenience.
+Especially since single-sign-on also adds convenience.

-Single sign on means that people can log into systems with their corporate credentials and just speed up the process on that end.
+Single sign-on means that people can log into systems with their corporate credentials and just speed up the process on that end.
 It's fast and adds an additional security layer which is extremely powerful if paired with MFA.

 User access control

 Understanding and carefully designing which user has access to which data and processes is not bullying your employees but is a crucial step in setting processes in place that further support security.
 In our case, our customers need to answer questions such as: which user can approve payments, who can add a new account number to the system, who can manipulate user rights, who can make a manual payment, or who can view balance information from banks and the likes.